Kord-Extensions/template/README.md

 * `App.kt` includes a basic bot which uses a hardcoded guild ID and gets the bot's token from the `TOKEN` environment variable.
 Update the guild ID to match your test server's ID.
 This file also includes some example code that shows one potential way of providing different command prefixes for different servers.
-* `TestExtension.kd` includes a simple example extension that creates a `slap` command.
+* `TestExtension.kt` includes a simple example extension that creates a `slap` command.
 This command works as both a message command and slash command, and allows you to slap other users with whatever you wish, defaulting to a `large, smelly trout`.